buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 This scheduler allows developers to use the :command:`buildbot try` command to trigger builds of code they have not yet committed.
-See :ref:`try` for complete details.
+See :bb:cmdline:`try` for complete details.

-Two implementations are available: :class:`Try_Jobdir` and :class:`Try_Userpass`.
+Two implementations are available: :bb:sched:`Try_Jobdir` and :bb:sched:`Try_Userpass`.
 The former monitors a job directory, specified by the ``jobdir`` parameter, while the latter listens for PB connections on a specific ``port``, and authenticates against ``userport``.